While I hope that this will free up enough time to resume blogging properly, at this time, only time will tell.

 Most industrial versions use natural gas for the hydrogen, but I'll be taken Haber's original, less polluting version (since I'm using unlimited energy as a conceit), electrically split water.

 The Solvay process makes baking soda.
 If you're not from the US, the baking soda in your local grocery store was made this way.
 It uses Ammonia to split up salt water, then absorbs CO2, resulting in Ammonium chloride and baking soda.
-Most commercial uses of this process then reclaim the Ammonia is more expensive, and because Calcium chloride draws less attention when you throw it out, because it doesn't smell like solidified pee.
+Most commercial uses of this process then reclaim the Ammonia, because it is more expensive, and because Calcium chloride draws less attention when you throw it out, because it doesn't smell like solidified pee.
 I'll be using Hou Debang's variation on the process, which doesn't bother with the Calcium step.

 With these two processes combined, I can solidify air, and both of these processes are automated, so once set up, they would continue to run no matter what I was doing.
 To truly end global warming, I'd have to send the baking soda off world, and I can use part of the components to do this.